mctrl-io/mctrl/README.md

 Purpose-driven crowdfunding, development and operations for people working in the real world.

+We're marshalling the entire world's decentralized workforce to accomplish our shared missions, right there out in the open.

 This is Your Call to Action
   Folks, it's time to get to work.